 In the era of highly developed technology and dangerous cyber threats, “How to change WordPress password” is the question that all WordPress web owners have to solve.
 If you want to save and secure our website, you should have your WordPress admin password protected from hackers or unwanted people, even harmful wares and bots.
-To stop this from happening, you must change your passkeys or even reset them.
-When receiving an account for your web, you will have to change/reset the password, too.
-Therefore, let us help you with a tutorial on changing passwords in your WordPress site to make it a safer and smoother website.
+To stop this from happening, you must change your passcodes or even reset them.
+When receiving an account for your website, you will have to change or reset the password, too.
+Therefore, let us help you with a tutorial on changing passwords on your WordPress site to make it a safer and smoother website.

 WordPress Passwords: The Differences between Changing and Resetting.

-At the first glance, you might think that changing and resetting are in the same slice of bread.
+At first glance, you might think that changing and resetting are the same slice of bread.
 However, it’s not as you see.
 They differ in some aspects.

-About changing a WordPress password, it will start from the step “Forgot the password?” or some alike features.
-Then, you will get to some verification popup/page/form to confirm our pass changes.
-Next, WordPress will take care of the remaining.
-Moreover, changing a password happens when you have already known your current passwords.
+When changing a WordPress password, it will start with the step “Forgot the password?” or some similar features.
+Then, you will get to some verification popup, page, or form to confirm our pass changes.
+Next, WordPress will take care of the remainder.
+Moreover, changing a password happens when you already know your current passwords.

-Talking about resetting, it will begin from the feature “Change passwords” or “Swap passwords”.
-All you have to do is click “Swap passwords”, then, fill the form popup with another password, and finish replacing one.
+Talking about resetting, it will begin with the feature “Change passwords” or “Swap passwords”.
+All you have to do is click “Swap passwords”, then fill out the form popup with another password and finish replacing it.

-In reality, there are many occasions that you need to make it go.
+In reality, there are many occasions on which you need to make it go.

 WordPress Account Access

 The web owner gives you an account and you want to change the password for safer and catchier.
 Or, someone not you can access via your account.
 Maybe you just want to change it.
 There will be 2 ways for you: via “My Profile” in WordPress admin or WP-CLI.